massalabs/massa/massa-consensus/architecture.md

 1. Wake-up on the condvar
 2. Read new block.
 3. Process in graph.
-4. Write to graph and notify on condvar.
+4. Write to propagation and execution queue and notify on condvar.

 ### Executor
-Waits on Graph(and shutdown)
+Waits on ExecutionQueue(and shutdown)
 1. Wake-up on the condvar
 2. Read new graph.
 3. Read blocks.